 In addition, McDuffie was impacted by delayed results during his own election for Mayor of Delray Beach in 2009.
 McDuffie and his supporters had to wait until nearly 11 pm for municipal election results to be posted properly for the local elections.

 “We are one of the state’s largest counties and our voters are deciding on Presidential, Congressional and local elections, as well as important issues.
 They deserve to have their votes counted properly and the results provided in an accurate and timely manner,” McDuffie concluded.

 Woodie McDuffie is a native of Delray Beach, a former Army Staff Sergeant, and holds a B.S. in Management Science from Florida Atlantic University.
 His is married to Cindy, who is a public school teacher, and they have two children.
 McDuffie is also a member of the Greater Delray Beach Chamber of Commerce and serves on several boards including the Metropolitan Planning Organization and the South Florida East Coast Corridor Study.

 For a full biography of Woodie McDuffie please visit:

-Jack Furnari is a founding partner of BizPac Review, Inc. A husband, father, entrepreneur, and former political consultant, Jack has been a life-long conservative political activist, and he’s previously written for the Sun-Sentinal and the Boca Raton News. [email protected]
+Jack Furnari is a founding partner of Bizpac Review, Inc. A husband, father, entrepreneur, publisher, columnist, and former political consultant, Jack is a life-long conservative activist and has been published in the Sun-Sentinel and the Boca Raton News. [email protected]